steveculshaw/brindlewoodbay/README.md

 Krystal interview Stockton; talks about the farm, great deal of animus towards the Coles, you should search the house throughout, *"there's a set of drawings, showing how it used to be, somewhere in the house, likely in the office"*<br>
 He mentions that over the years people have disappeared from the house.

-Milcah heads for "Eva's Office", whilst she's being interviewed by Deputy Anderson.
+Milcah heads for "Eva's Office", whilst she's being interviewed by Deputy Anderson.<br>
 Her notes show her as a shrewd and merciless business woman.

 * **Clue:** Her pink, fizzy drink smells of pomegranate ... poisoned!